hfuss/resume/resume.md

       blue / green deployments of stateful SIP servers and MM4 / SMTP gateways
     - Deployed various webservices and workers in AWS which required RDS Postgres, ElastiCache,
       and SQS
-    - Modified our call engine to use our internal text-to-speech (TTS) API circuit breaking between AWS Polly a TTS vendor
+    - Modified our call engine to use our internal text-to-speech (TTS) API circuit breaking between AWS Polly and a third-party TTS vendor

 ### <span>Software Engineering Intern, RedHat</span> <span>May -- Aug 2016</span>

 World's leading provider of open source solutions, using a community-powered approach to provide reliable and high-performing cloud, virtualization, storage, Linux, and middleware technologies.

   - Worked as a full stack developer on an internal containerized application used by Red Hat’s Support Delivery team
   - Developed a job runner and UI for executing background and scheduled tasks using Python’s multiprocessing library, MongoDB, and AngularJS

 ### <span>Research Assistant, NCSU - [Yingling Research Group](https://www.mse.ncsu.edu/yingling/)</span> <span>Nov 2013 -- May 2016</span>